3011t/GraphicsSandbox/README.md

 A repository that I use for playing around with real-time computer graphics.

 The project currently targets OpenGL v4.6, though the version can be lowered in Sandbox constructor to v4.3 with no other changes.
-The version can go as low as v3.3 is you disable OpenGL debug prints.
+The version should be able to go as low as v3.3 is you disable OpenGL debug prints.

 # Known issues & TODOs
 - Add Mesh and Model classes